Tajik Soviet Socialist Republic: History

 Under Soviet rule, Tajikistan experienced some economic and social progress.
 However, living standards in the republic were still among the lowest in the Union.
 Most people still lived in rural qishlaqs, settlements that were composed of 200 to 700 one-family houses built along a waterway.

-After Stalin's death in March 1953, Stalinabad was renamed Dushanbe on 10 November 1961 as part of the De-Stalinization program.
+During the Great Purge, many influential members of the local communist party such as Abdurrahim Hojibayev, Nusratullo Maksum, Shirinsho Shotemur and Mirza Davud Huseynov were executed on Stalin's orders.
+After Stalin's death in March 1953, Stalinabad was renamed Dushanbe on 10 November 1961 as part of the de-Stalinization program of his successor Nikita Khrushchev.

 In February 1990, riots occurred in the republic's capital Dushanbe.
 26 people died and 565 more were injured and the Soviet troops put down the riots.
 Yaqub Salimov, a future Interior Minister, and some youth activists were convicted for participation in the riots.

 Later on 24 August 1990, Tajik SSR declared its sovereignty over Soviet laws.
 By 1991, Tajikistan participated in a referendum in March as part of the attempt to preserve the union with a turnout of 96.85%.
 However, this did not happen when hardliners took control of Moscow during the next three days in August.
 After the failure of the coup, the Tajik SSR was renamed the Republic of Tajikistan on 31 August 1991.
 On 9 September 1991, Tajikistan seceded from the Soviet Union months before the country itself ceased to exist on 26 December 1991.
 Conflicts after independence caused a civil war throughout the country over the next six years.